More about: Grand Bazaar Tours in Istanbul

 The numbers at the Grand Bazaar are eye-popping.
 You'll find around 4,000 shops in this market, where 20,000 people work every day.
 And if that's not enough, 300,000 to 500,000 people visit it every day.

-The best way to get around the Grand Bazaar, with a guided tour
+The best way to explore the Grand Bazaar, with a guided tour

-If you're thinking of touring the Grand Bazaar and don't know where to start, don't hesitate to book a guided tour of Istanbul.
+If you're thinking of touring the Grand Bazaar and don't know where to start, don't hesitate to book a guided tour of this Istanbul market.
 There's nothing better than visiting tourist attractions with expert guides who know where to go and how to get around.
 The Grand Bazaar is very large and finding what you are looking for can be difficult.

 Booking a guided tour will give you the peace of mind to make the most of your time as the guides will tell you where to find what you are looking for and also tell you the history of this world famous market that everyone wants to visit at least once in their lifetime.